Officials demand Fresno County deliver resources to vulnerable communities

-FRESNO, California (KGPE) — State, city, and community leaders spoke out against the Fresno Board of Supervisors on Tuesday.
+FRESNO, California (KSEE) — State, city, and community leaders spoke out against the Fresno Board of Supervisors on Tuesday.

 The group, including Assemblymember Joaquin Arambula, Fresno City Council President Miguel Arias, Kingsburg City Councilmember Jewel Hurtado, and Firebaugh City Councilmember Felipe Perez, demanded testing, housing, and food resources for underserved communities.